ni/nimi-python/docs/niscope/attributes.rst

 .. py:attribute:: trigger_level

     Specifies the voltage threshold for the trigger subsystem.
 The units are volts.
-This attribute affects instrument behavior only when the NISCOPE_ATTR_TRIGGER_TYPE is set to  NISCOPE_VAL_EDGE_TRIGGER, NISCOPE_VAL_HYSTERESIS_TRIGGER, or NISCOPE_VAL_WINDOW_TRIGGER.
+This attribute affects instrument behavior only when the :py:data:`niscope.Session.trigger_type` is set to  :py:data:`~niscope.TriggerType.EDGE`, :py:data:`~niscope.TriggerType.HYSTERESIS`, or :py:data:`~niscope.TriggerType.WINDOW`.
     Valid Values:
-    The values of the range and offset parameters in niScope_ConfigureVertical determine the valid range for the trigger level  on the channel you use as the Trigger Source.
+    The values of the range and offset parameters in :py:meth:`niscope.Session.configure_vertical` determine the valid range for the trigger level  on the channel you use as the Trigger Source.
 The value you pass for this parameter must meet the following conditions:

     The following table lists the characteristics of this property.